jsnyders/StringTemplate-js/StringTemplate.md

 of that object.
 This nesting of property references can be continued to any number of levels.

-For example if the hobbit object had a property called `name` and its value was an object with properties `first` and `last` it would look like this using JSON syntax:
+For example if the hobbit object had a property called `name` and its value was an object with properties `first` and `last`.

+(Using JSON syntax it would look like this

 ```
 {